TikTok trend prompts warning over potential death

 A TikTok craze where young people are forcing themselves to pass out is being described as potentially deadly and a wake-up call for parents to know what their children are doing on social media.

-A Rotorua doctor has warned how brain cells can easily be damaged from such pranks and a psychologist has explained why children often don't make reasonable decisions and can get sucked into taking part.
+A Bay of Plenty doctor has warned how brain cells can easily be damaged from such pranks and a psychologist has explained why children often don't make reasonable decisions and can get sucked into taking part.

 Parents are being advised to get a TikTok account and become familiar with the trends to help their children understand how to make good decisions.

-The Rotorua Daily Post has elected not to describe how people taking the part in the trend were passing out.
+The Bay of Plenty Times has elected not to describe how people taking the part in the trend were passing out.

-While some of the stunts filmed and posted to TikTok appear to be fake, with students just acting as if they'd passed out, several of the clips appeared to be real.
+While some of the stunts filmed and posted to TikTok appear to be fake, with students just acting as if they'd passed out, several of the clips look real.

-Rotorua Girls' High School principal Sarah Davies said she was aware there had been some girls in the school who had tried the challenge.

-"We have asked our wellness centre staff to follow up individually with any girls we are aware may have tried this to educate them of the inherent dangers of this.
-We will continue to do this if we are aware of any students engaging in this sort of activity."

-The Rotorua Daily Post approached other schools in the region.
-One wasn't able to comment but said it had dealt with students attempting to pass out at school.
+The Bay of Plenty Times approached schools for comment.
 Some schools had not heard of the trend and others said they had heard of it but it hadn't become an issue at school.

+Ōtumoetai College principal Russell Gordon said thankfully it was not something he had heard of being an issue at the school.

+"It is unbelievable.
+Even a child falling from standing height with no protection is dangerous."

 Dr Cate Mills from Rotorua's Three Lakes Clinic said the risks ranged from brain cell damage to death.